tutagomes/nginx-proxy/README.md

 ### Basic Authentication Support

-In order to be able to secure your virtual host, you have to create a file named as its equivalent VIRTUAL_HOST variable on directory
+In order to be able to secure your virtual host, you have two options while creating the file the htpasswd file.
-/etc/nginx/htpasswd/$VIRTUAL_HOST
+1. Create a file with matching VIRTUAL_HOST name
+2. Create a file and pass it's name within the AUTH_FILENAME variable

+Both files must be created/mounted in /etc/nginx/htpasswd/$VIRTUAL_HOST or /etc/nginx/htpasswd/$AUTH_FILENAME

 ```
 $ docker run -d -p 80:80 -p 443:443 \